Monroeville, Pennsylvania: History

-Named for Joel Monroe, the area's first postmaster, Monroeville was settled in the mid to late 18th century.
+Named for Joel Monroe, the area's first postmaster, Monroeville was settled in the mid- to late 18th century.
 The area was incorporated as Patton Township in 1849 before becoming the borough of Monroeville on January 25, 1951.
 Monroeville became a Home Rule Charter Municipality on May 21, 1974.

 Geography

-A suburb of Pittsburgh, Monroeville is located at 40°25′52″N 79°45′55″W. According to the U.S. Census Bureau, the municipality has a total area of 19.8 sqmi, of which 0.05% is water.
+A suburb of Pittsburgh, Monroeville is located at 40°25′52″N 79°45′55″W. According to the U.S. Census Bureau, the municipality has a total area of 19.8 sqmi, of which 0.05% is covered by water.

 Surrounding and inner communities

 Monroeville has nine borders, including Plum to the north, Murrysville in Westmoreland County to the east, Penn Township in Westmoreland County to the southeast, Trafford in Westmoreland County to the south, North Versailles, Wilmerding and Turtle Creek to the southwest, Wilkins Township to the west, and Penn Hills to the northwest.
 Also, the borough of Pitcairn is entirely situated inside Monroeville in the south-southwest area.